danielr2e/worldwind-vr/README.md

 Though the application is actually sort of usably cool as of 9-2-2013, though clearly still in development.

 The easiest way to run the application is simply to grab WorldWindVR.zip, unzip, and run RunWorldWindVR.bat.
+It has been tested so far only on Windows, under both 32-bit and 64-bit versions of Java (1.6 or higher).

-If you wish to run from Eclipse, just use the
+If you wish to run from Eclipse, use the run/WorldWindVRTest.launch configuration.

 Thanks are due to the following people: